swaldman/logadapter-scala/README.md

 ## ZIO integration

-_In addition to your back-end appropriate library,_ if you bring in...
+_In addition to your backend appropriate library,_ if you bring in...

 * sbt:  `libraryDependencies += "com.mchange" %% "logadapter-scala-zio" % "<version>"`
 * mill: `ivy"com.mchange::logadapter-scala-zio:<version>"`